bibleexchange/courses/church-history/en/300_imperial-church/imperial-church.md

 Though Nestorius was always considered a heretic, the Council of Chalcedon made decisions about the doctrine of Christ that closer to the ideas of Nestorius.
 Nestorius was also correct about how the name _Mother of God_ would exalt Mary to a position that was more than she deserved.
 Over many years, we see the tradition of the Roman Catholic Church move Mary into the place where she is almost considered divine.

+### The Council of Constantinople (AD 381)

+Some people did not believe that the Holy Spirit was God, because He did not speak for Himself.
+They said that He was not a person, but a spiritual force.
+This council was called to prove the divinity of the Spirit.

 ### The Council of Chalcedon (AD 451)

 This council was the final ecumenical council dealing with the dual-nature of Jesus.
+Its purpose was to finish the debate on the Trinity.
 In it, it was declared that Christ is "acknowledged in two natures, without confusion, without change, without division, without separation... the characteristic property of each nature being preserved, and coming together to form one person."
 Following is the full text of the definition made at Chalcedon:

 > Therefore, following the holy fathers, we all with one accord teach men to acknowledge one and the same Son, our Lord Jesus Christ, at once complete in Godhead and complete in manhood, truly God and truly man, consisting also of a reasonable soul and body; of one substance with the Father as regards his Godhead, and at the same time of one substance with us as regards his manhood; like us in all respects, apart from sin; as regards his Godhead, begotten of the Father before the ages, but yet as regards his manhood begotten, for us men and for our salvation, of Mary the Virgin, the God-bearer; one and the same Christ, Son, Lord, Only-begotten, recognized in two natures, without confusion, without change, without division, without separation; the distinction of natures being in no way annulled by the union, but rather the characteristics of each nature being preserved and coming together to form one person and subsistence, not as parted or separated into two persons, but one and the same Son and Only-begotten God the Word, Lord Jesus Christ; even as the prophets from earliest times spoke of him, and our Lord Jesus Christ himself taught us, and the creed of the fathers has handed down to us.

 (https://www.monergism.com/definition-council-chalcedon-451-ad accessed on 2018/09/03)

+Since Nicea, the church emphasized that Jesus shared nature with the Father, but now they added to this how Jesus also shared nature with man.

 It was the first council in which the pope played a major role, and the last that both East and West would regard as official.